HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 Here you can find a [summary of the WSL commands](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).

 If the installation is successful the Linux distro profile should appear among your Windows Terminal profiles.

+From the WSL terminal you can access to you folders by changing your working directory to `/mnt/c`.
+For instance if you want to access to the directory `C:\Users\Matteo\Documents\Polimi\AMSC23-24\AMSC-Labs` in your WSL terminal you can execute `cd /mnt/c/Users/Matteo/Documents/Polimi/AMSC23-24/AMSC-Labs`.

 ### 2.3 Dual Boot
 Dual-booting is the act of installing two operating systems on a single computer, and being able to choose which one to boot.
 You will need to install a Linux distribution, we suggest Ubuntu 20.04 LTS or 22.04 LTS.